Jack-in-the-box: Models

 Originally, the jack-in-the-box was made out of wood, but with new technology the toy could be constructed from printed cardboard.
 Around the 1930s, the jack-in-the-box became a wind-up toy made from tin.
-Additionally, the tin boxes began to be covered in images from children's nursery rhymes with corresponding tunes.
-Over the years, the jack-in-the-box has evolved into characters other than the clown, such as Winnie the Pooh, The Cat in the Hat, the Three Little Pigs, kittens, dogs, Curious George, Santa Claus, giraffe, and so on.
+Additionally, the rare, contemporary ones would play songs other than Pop Goes the Weasel, such as Brahm's Lullaby, Twinkle Twinkle Little Star, Rock-a-bye Baby and more.
+Over the years, the jack-in-the-box has evolved into characters other than the clown, such as Winnie the Pooh, The Cat in the Hat, the Three Little Pigs, generic kittens, generic dogs, Curious George, Santa Claus, generic giraffes, Mickey Mouse and so on.

 Distributors

 Starting in 1935 and continuing for 20 years, the first company to take on the distribution of the toy was a very small firm named Joy Toy.
 The company is located in Italy as well as the Netherlands.
 Since then, Fisher Price, Chad Valley, Mattel and Tomy have all played a major role in distributing the jack-in-the-box.